Old tom gin

 Often described as a sweet or 'cordial' style of gin, 'old tom' gins were overwhelmingly popular in the 18th and early 19th centuries, when gin was more pungent due to the limited rectification (purification) of the base spirit possible in the copper pot stills at that time.

-The rough tasting congeners no doubt present in the gin were masked by flavouring (most commonly with lemon or aniseed) and or sweetening with liquorice, and later or for more expensive gins, by the addition of cane sugar.
-Remember, sugar was an expensive commodity back then.
+The rough tasting congeners no doubt present in the gin were masked by flavouring (most commonly with lemon or aniseed) and/or sweetening with liquorice, and later, in the 19th century, with sugar.
 This sweetened style of gin has since become known as 'old tom'.

 Old Tom probably started as a general term but it became associated with a particular style of gin.
 One story has it that a cat fell into a vat of gin at an unnamed distillery, giving the gin a distinctive flavour.
 However, the creation of this style of gin more likely lies with Thomas Chamberlain, an early gin compounder.